eugenia1984/english/glossary.md

 - **make sure**: is a phrase used to express that you want to confirm something is done the right way. .
 For example, ``You make sure the code runs`` means you check the code to be certain it has no errors and can run properly.

-- **Making pictures** in the context of data refers to creating visual representations or graphs to illustrate data findings.
+- **making pictures**: in the context of data refers to creating visual representations or graphs to illustrate data findings.
 It's a common practice in report-making to help show information.

-- **marathon** is a very long race where people run 42 kilometers.
+- **marathon**: is a very long race where people run 42 kilometers.
 It can also mean watching many movies or TV shows one after another without stopping.

 - **maybe**: to show that something is possible but not certain..
 It's a word used when you are suggesting a possibility, but you are not sure if this possibility will happen or not.
 It shows that you are not making a definite plan, but you are open to the idea.
 For example: if someone asks you if you want to go to the movies, you can say `Maybe` if you are not sure if you want to go or if you are available.